srikarvaka/srikarvaka.github.io/_posts/2019-02-01-Cross-validation.md

 two classes in your data, A and B, with 70 of total data belonging to class A and rest to B. When you divide the data into 80:20 ratio of train and test data, random number of samples of class A and B will flow to train and test data(while maintaining the size ratio of train and test as 4:1).
 What if 65 of data belonging to class A and 5 of class B goes to training set.
 Training set will be dominated with samples from class A (65) while test set will only have (5).
-Since our tarining set has mojority of data labelled as class 'A', 93% to be precise, model tries to overfit.
-When the same model is applied to testing data, which has 25 records labelled as 'B', they will be classified as 'A' resulting in horrible test score.
+Since our training set has majority of data labeled as class 'A', 93% to be precise, model tries to overfit.
+When the same model is applied to testing data, which has 25 records labeled as 'B', they will be classified as 'A' resulting in horrible test score.

 TL;DR, you split the data wrong and now your model overfit the data.
-Root cause of this that we did not take distribution of labels into consideration druing the split.
+Root cause of this that we did not take distribution of labels into consideration during the split.
 Ideally we should same distribution of labels in test/validation set as the distribution in training set.

-### Importance of Validation set
+## Importance of Validation set

-The above mentioned scenario is just one such case where model performes well on training set and does badly on validation/testing set.
+The above mentioned scenario is just one such case where model performs well on training set and does badly on validation/testing set.
 Overfit or underfit can also occur when we chose an imperfect model to fit data.
-An imperfect model is anything that is not supposed to work well on the kind of data we have, although it can perfor well on other data sets.
-This happens because algorithems are built with some specific data format in mind, and is not supposed to fit any kind of data equally well.
+An imperfect model is anything that is not supposed to work well on the kind of data we have, although it can perform well on other data sets.
+This happens because algorithms are built with some specific data format in mind, and is not supposed to fit any kind of data equally well.

 All our efforts will go in drain after spending lots of time on data munging and model building only to realize that the model is near to useless.
 We need to have some early indicator informing if the model is overfitting.
 This is where validation accuracy comes into picture and helps identify overfitting before its too late.
 Low accuracy on validation set upon fitting the model on it is an indicator of overfitting and it's time we either for a different mode or engineer the data again.
+We need a model that's good, not the one that looks good.

-### Different ways to get CV data sets
+## Different ways to get CV data sets

 sklearn's [`modelselection`][modelsel] class has various subclasses which can do the data partitions very effectively.
 In case of supervised learning where the test data is not provided, the data should be split into three sets for training, validation and testing purpose.
 If the test set already exists (provided), we only need to create training and validation sets.

 In this article, I shall briefly discuss about some the commonly used Cross-Validation (CV) objects offered by sklearn and will explain their properties.
-There are majorly three kinds of splits, Linear, shuffle and stratified split.
+There are three major kinds of splits, Linear, shuffle and stratified split.

-#### Linear split
+### Linear split

-* Data is split based on the ration passed as hyper-parameter
+* Data is split based on the ratio passed as hyper-parameter

 * Indexes of data points in subsamples follow same order as that in original data